Thinking of applying to be a charity Trustee? Discover what the role of a Cats Protection volunteer Trustee involves

 What does the day-to-day of being a Trustee involve?

 Irene: How much time you spend on Trustee work depends on how involved you get.
 The more you volunteer, the more time will be committed.
 There are committee meetings and more committee meetings.
 Lots of documents to read and analyse and talk about.
-But there are also the super events, such as the annual reception at the House of Commons and the National Cat Awards at The Savoy.
+And since I have a special interest in retail, I volunteer in my local Cats Protection shop so I can make informed decisions when this area is discussed at Board meetings.
+There are also the super events, such as the annual reception at the House of Commons and the National Cat Awards at The Savoy.

 What advice would you give to someone thinking of becoming a Trustee?

 Irene: The work is very specific.
 Not hands-on, more looking at the horizon, thinking about where the organisation is going.
 Making sure that areas such as risk, finance and reputation are scrutinised and being a critical friend.
-The job has responsibilities.
+The role has responsibilities.
 Give it a try.
-If you don’t like it, you can go on to new experiences.
-If you do, you will be able to grow and make a difference.
+If you like it, you will be able to grow and make a difference.

 Do you have any pets of your own?